-This may build on and extend previous understanding, develop knowledge and skills, practise previously learned techniques or any of many other alternatives.
+This may build on and extend previous understanding, explore and solve practical problems, develop knowledge and skills, practise previously learned techniques or any of many other alternatives.
 It is important not to include too many activities, but equally important not to spend so much time on one activity that learners become demotivated.
 Good lessons will involve the learners in the activities as much as possible.
-Activities should encourage them to have confidence in communication through speaking or writing and there should be some feedback from you regarding possible language errors.
-Delayed feedback is recommended to avoid demotivating learners and hindering communication.
+Activities should encourage the learners to have confidence in communication through speaking or writing and there should be some feedback from the teacher regarding possible language errors.
+Delayed feedback is recommended to avoid demotivating the learners and hindering communication.
 Timings should be included for each separate activity.